ramblingadam/nasapod/README.md

 # Lessons Learned:
 - Be very wary of using absolute-sizing units in a flexible layout.
 - During this project I mastered a CSS technique for implementing flexible iframe-embedded media.
-- On my first run-througt, I wrote the CSS desktop-first, then went to use media queries to adjust it for mobile.
+- On my first run-through, I wrote the CSS desktop-first, then went to use media queries to adjust it for mobile.
 This was a mistake.
 After spending some time failing to properly untangle my dekstop layout to adapt it for mobiles, I scrapped ALL of the CSS and started fresh, coding it mobile first.
 Expanding the layout with mobile as the base was much less messy than the other way around!